konstantin-ogulchansky/pfe/src/pfe/README.md

 thus significantly reducing JSON files in size.
 This script can be used right away by simply running it.

+## Matrices

+The `matrices` ddirectory contains scripts that are related to creation, modification and visualisation of community(see: Communities) matrices.

 ## Miscellaneous

 The `misc` directory contains auxiliary scripts, such as `log.py` or `errors.py`.